-YCCO policy aligns with the State and Federal False Claims Act and other applicable state and federal laws, including section 1902(a)(68) of the Social Security Act and the protections afforded to those persons who report FWA under applicable whistleblower laws.
+YCCO policy aligns with the State and Federal False Claims Acts and other applicable state and federal laws, including section 1902(a)(68) of the Social Security Act, ORS 659A.199 et. seq., and the protections afforded to those persons who report FWA under applicable whistleblower laws.
 If an individual reports a potential violation of this Code or other compliance or ethical concern, the report will be kept confidential as permitted by law and to the extent possible consistent with YCCO's obligation to investigate and resolve the report.
 If an individual reports via the YCCO EthicsPoint Hotline, they may choose to remain anonymous.